kexa-io/Kexa/documentation/Documentation-Kexa.md

 ### **Timeout**

-Kexa has a timeout system, by default, kexa will timeout if a running scan doesn't complete after 5 minutes.
+Kexa has a timeout system, by default, it will timeout if a running scan doesn't complete after 5 minutes.
-This is a very large timeout for Kexa, you can customize it in your configuration file, by filling 'timeout' property in the "general" section of your configuration file.
+This is a very large timeout for Kexa, you can customize it in your configuration file, by filling `timeout` property in the `general` section of your configuration file.

 ```yaml
 {